[Solved] Fix iPhone Stuck on Preparing Update (2026 Updated)

 A seasoned mobile phone engineer with deep knowledge of smartphone hardware and software integrations.

-In this article, we'll explore 9 truly effective, tried-and-tested solutions to get your device updated smoothly.
+Below, you'll explore 9 truly effective, tried-and-tested solutions to get your device updated smoothly.
 Let’s dive in!
+It is helpful when you want to polish the clip a bit more before you export and share it elsewhere.

 Method 1: Perform a Hard Reset